IBM/telco-network-cloud-drivers/content/installation/resource-manager/ansible-rm/install-ansible-rm.md

 - an Ansible RM Helm chart
 - a custom values YAML file
-- a target Kubernetes namespace with Agile Lifecycle Manager (ALM) installed
+- a target Kubernetes namespace with Telco Network Cloud Orchestration (TNCO) installed

 # Installing with Helm